 Information for international students

 We welcome applications from international students.
 Where a North American marking scheme is used, applicants should have a minimum GPA of 3.5.
-For other international qualifications, please see the main QMUL website, or drop us an email.
+For other international qualifications, please see here.

 Fees and funding